 - The biker Mabel meets in Headhunters turns up again at one of the houses the twins visit.

-- Cuteness Proximity: The twins weaponize it.
+- Cuteness Proximity: The twins weaponize it to get as much candy as possible.

 - Everybody Laughs Ending: An evil laugh variation.